digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/overview.rst

 #.
 It encrypts the serialization of each view's Merkle tree with the symmetric key derived for this view.
    The view seed itself is encrypted with a short-lived symmetric session key that is generated for each distinct recipient informee group (set of participants that will receive the view).
 Finally this session key is encrypted with the public key of each participant hosting an informee of the view.
-If caching is enabled, we store the asymmetric encryption/decryption results for a limited short time in memory to reduce the number of asymmetric operations for future similar views.
+If caching is enabled, the asymmetric encryption/decryption results are briefly stored in memory, to reduce the number of asymmetric operations for future similar views.
    The encrypted Merkle tree and the encryptions of the session key form the data that is sent via the sequencer to the recipients.